nss-day-cohort-16/d16-mastery-exercise-rich-browser-nathantbaker/README.md

+## How to Run This Project

+In the root folder, run `npm install`.

+This will download dependencies, open [http://localhost:9966/webpack-dev-server/](http://localhost:9966/webpack-dev-server/) where the app will load in a few seconds, and boot up `webpack-dev-server` for you.

+## Developement Environment
+This app uses [Webpack](https://webpack.github.io/) to modularize code and automate tasks.
+NPM scripts are configured in the `package.json` file.
+They are being used so you can easily access commands of local node modules without having to install anything globally.
+Webpack is being configured in `webpack.config.js`.

+### Webpack Dev Server
+In this project, the Webpack Dev Server is configured to live-reload changes you make.
+It creates the latest version of the app on the fly, even though it does **not** compile code.
+* **`npm start`** Start Webpack Dev Server and be send to the URL where the app loads
+* **`npm stop`** Stop Webpack Dev Server
+* **`npm restart`** Stop and then start Webpack Dev Server

+### Compile Code
+* **`npm run compile`** Compile once to see changes live reload in Webpack Dev Server
+* **`npm run watch`** Compile continuously to see changes live reload in Webpack Dev Server

+### Linting
+`jshint` runs in the background and will halt watch functionality until code is lint free.
+You can supress specific errors across the project in the `js/.jshintrc` file.

 # Toy Consignment Shop

 You are going to create an application for a consignment store specializing in children's toys.
 Use Google image search to find some toys for your store.